Ex-Goldman Sachs banker gets 10 year sentence in 1MDB fraud

 The scandal touched on several figures in the U.S.

 A top fundraiser for former President Donald Trump and the Republican Party, Elliott Broidy, was charged with running an illegal lobbying campaign on Jho Low’s behalf to get the Justice Department to drop its investigation into 1MDB’s looting.
-Broidy pleaded guilty, but was later pardoned by Trump, so was never sentenced.
+Broidy pleaded guilty, but was pardoned by Trump, so was never sentenced.

 A member of the hip-hop group the Fugees, Prakazrel “Pras” Michel, was also charged with being part of a conspiracy to help Low make illegal campaign contributions.
 Michel says he is innocent.